-Becoming a home stager doesn’t mean you have to get yourself into credit card debt stocking up on art, accessories, towels and bedding.
+Becoming a home stager doesn’t mean you have to get yourself into credit card debt stocking up on your own accessories for home staging.

 If you’ve been putting off your desire to learn home staging because you’re not prepared for these expenses, you should know you have other options.

-When it comes to accessories, towels and bedding – those types of things – when I need to purchase them for a client, I use their money and everything ends up belonging to my clients.
+When I need to purchase them for a client, I use their money to shop.
+So everything belongs to my clients instead of me.

 Debra,